-We formulate the following STIS problem.
+We formulate the following simultaneous transistor and interconnect sizing (STIS) problem:

-Formulation 1: Given the lower and upper bounds (L and U) for the width of each transistor and wire, the STIS problem is to determine a width for each transistor and wire (or equivalently, a sizing solution $X, L \leq X \leq U$) such that the weighted delay through multiple critical paths given by (12) is minimized.
+Formulation 1: Given the lower and upper bounds (L and U) for the width of each transistor and wire, the STIS problem is to determine a width for each transistor and wire (or equivalently, a sizing solution X, $\mathbf{L} \leq \mathbf{X} \leq \mathbf{U}$) such that the weighted delay through multiple critical paths given by Eqn.
+(12) is minimized.